andreacristaldi/DefenderRuleParser/README.md

 Outputs structured data in JSON format for further analysis or conversion

+A user-friendly HTML visualization of all parsed rules

+Automatically generates YARA files for each parsed Defender rule (in testing)

 Detects string-based, hash-based, registry, filepath, Lua, and other rule types

 Provides readable hex dumps and decoded patterns where applicable